 The reductions to the UC work allowances announced in the Summer Budget will ultimately have a similar impact to the changes to tax credits which are not now going ahead, the main difference being that while families would have been affected by the tax credits immediately from April 2016, the full impact of the UC changes will not be felt until UC is fully introduced.
 Although the impact varies according to household circumstances, overall the changes mean a significant reduction in the generosity of UC, and for some groups a reduced incentive to enter or progress in work.

 The Department for Work and Pensions has not produced an Impact Assessment for the work allowance changes.
 The Social Security Advisory Committee expressed concern about whether there was an adequate evidence base to assess and evaluate the changes.
-Analysis by the Resolution Foundation suggests that, taking into account the broader package of tax and benefit changes in the Summer Budget and Autumn Statement, and the proposed National Living Wage, working households on UC are set to lose an average of £1,000 in 2020, rising to £1,300 for those with children.
-The Social Mobility and Child Poverty Commission warns that the impact of fiscal pressures on work incentives and the extent of in-work support risks undermining the original aspirations for Universal Credit.
-It recommends reversing the cuts to the work allowances before they are implemented in April 2016.
+Analysis by the Resolution Foundation suggested that, taking into account the broader package of tax and benefit changes in the Summer Budget and 2015 Autumn Statement, and the proposed National Living Wage, working households on UC are set to lose an average of £1,000 in 2020, rising to £1,300 for those with children.
+The Social Mobility and Child Poverty Commission warned that the impact of fiscal pressures on work incentives and the extent of in-work support risks undermining the original aspirations for Universal Credit.
+It recommended reversing the cuts to the work allowances before they were implemented in April 2016.

 The Government states that most analyses of the impact of the UC changes fail to take into account the full package of policy measures affecting families, including elements such as increases in the personal tax allowance, the National Living Wage, and better childcare provision.
 Furthermore, it points out that analyses fail to account for the dynamic impact of UC, including changes in behaviour in response to improved opportunities to move into and progress in work.
 The Government also envisages providing help and support to seek more or better paid work, to “recoup the loss” from the work allowance changes.
 The Social Mobility and Child Poverty Commission believes however that it will be “very difficult” for many families to increase their hours and pay to avoid big cuts to their incomes compared to the current system.